 A hard copy of the Daily Crime Log is available for inspection at the NMSU Police Department Records and Evidence Office during regular business hours (Monday - Friday, 8:00 am - 5:00 pm, excluding holidays or posted closures).
-In addition, historical Daily Crime Logs are available online at https://www.nmsupolice.com/crime-statistics/.
-NOTE: The NMSU Police Department may temporarily withhold information from the crime log if there is clear and convincing evidence that the release would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.
+In addition, historical Daily Crime Logs are available online at Crime Statistics | NMSU Police Department | New Mexico State University NOTE: The NMSU Police Department may temporarily withhold information from the crime log if there is clear and convincing evidence that the release would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.
 In those cases, a notation may be made in the appropriate fields when the entry is initially made, and then updated when the risk has been reduced or eliminated.